TransmediaCatalonia/viw-scripts/README.md

 # viw-scripts

-This repository contains the scripts used to edit and manage data in the VIW project (Visual into Words http://pagines.uab.cat/viw)
+This repository contains the scripts used to edit and manage data in the VIW project (Visual into Words http://pagines.uab.cat/viw).

-####addPoS.py
+Thee cqp_files subdir contains corpus files in cqp format ready to be loaded into the CWB.

 ####annotate.py

-Adds annotations to an eaf file.
+Adds annotations to an eaf file previously tokenised by tokenise.py.
 Annotations are read from tabular file (conLL format).
 Annotations go to Token's children Tiers in the eaf file (pos, lemma and semantics)